ICEZOMBIE-m3u/ICEZOMBIE-Test-only/README.md

 # ICEZOMBIE-Test-only
-Do not use this is for my testing only to verify they work
+Do not use this REPO due to the fact it is for my testing only to verify the WORK is working correctly!!